Pi Day: History

 In 1988, the earliest known official or large-scale celebration of Pi Day was organized by Larry Shaw at the San Francisco Exploratorium, where Shaw worked as a physicist, with staff and public marching around one of its circular spaces, then consuming fruit pies.
 The Exploratorium continues to hold Pi Day celebrations.

 On March 12, 2009, the U.S. House of Representatives passed a non-binding resolution (111 H. Res.
 224), recognizing March 14, 2009, as National Pi Day.
 For Pi Day 2010, Google presented a Google Doodle celebrating the holiday, with the word Google laid over images of circles and pi symbols; and for the 30th anniversary in 2018, it was a Dominique Ansel pie with the circumference divided by its diameter.
-In Indonesia, as a country that uses the DD/MM/YYYY date format, some people celebrate Pi Day every July 22, referring to another Pi number, namely 22/7.

 Some observed the entire month of March 2014 (3/14) as "Pi Month".
 In the year 2015, March 14 was celebrated as "Super Pi Day".
 It had special significance, as the date is written as 3/14/15 in month/day/year format.
-At 9:26:53, the date and time together represented the first ten digits of π, and later that second Pi Instant represented all of π's digits.
+At 9:26:53, the date and time together represented the first ten digits of π, and later that second, "Pi Instant" represented all of π's digits.